 - 1 cup chocolate chips

-Next, combine the butter and brown sugar in a small saucepan and heat until melted.
+Next, combine butter and brown sugar in a small saucepan and heat until melted.
 Boil the mixture for 2-3 minutes — WITHOUT stirring — then immediately pour the caramel over the crackers, using a spatula to spread it into an even layer.

 - 1/2 box Corn Chex